eva-library/agent-template-ticketing/README.md

 This solution is focused for ticketing and help desk virtual assistant, featuring the following 21 flows:

-- Abrir Ticket
-- Añadir Comentários
-- Bienvenida
+- Add comment
-- Cancelar Ticket
+- Cancel ticket
-- Cerrar Chat
+- Close chat
+- Customer satisfaction survey
-- Consultar Ticket
+- Edit ticket
-- Editar Ticket
+- End
-- Fin
+- Enhanced support
-- Flujo de Registros
+- FAQ
-- Encuesta de Satisfacción (NPS)
-- Hablar con agente
+- Greetings
-- Hablar con agente jump
+- Not expected o
-- Hola
+- Open ticket
-- Login
+- Query ticket
-- No esperado
+- Register
-- Palabrotas
+- Suggestion or complaint
-- Preguntas Frecuentes
+- Support outlook
-- Problemas con Outlook
-- Servicio de Atención al Cliente
-- Soporte Avanzado
+- Swear words
+- Talk to an agent
+- Talk to an agent jump
-- Sugerencia y reclamos
+- Welcome

 This feature include Intents, Entities and also all the other eva cells, such as Answer, Service, Jump, Input, Code and Rule.

 The purpose is to help you to build your own virtual assistant, to build your own flows, by offering a ready-made basis with the best UX writing practices in the market, as well as the best practices for using eva.

 ### Important
 - Agent Template is a template.
 That is, you can use as a good foundation, but you must customize the informations for your own business.
 It means that you should create your own webservice, your own page links, etc...
-Reach our documentation [HERE] https://docs.eva.bot/eva-by-ntt-data-documentation/ to know more about how to use eva.
+Reach our documentation [HERE] https://docs.eva.bot/ntt-data-eva-docs/start-here/what-is-eva to know more about how to use eva.
 - The language are Spanish and Portuguese, but you can translate and edit information as you wish.
 - This feature is only available for eva versions starting with 3.4